 A DWI charge can sometimes be reduced to a DWAI if a plea bargain can be worked out.
 If you’re wondering how to get DWI reduced in NY, ask your criminal defense attorney if you are eligible for a plea bargain reducing the charge to a violation.
 You will be more likely to be offered a plea bargain if there are no aggravating factors associated with your cases, such as a prior DWI arrest, high blood alcohol level, or an accident, to name a few.
 You will need to discuss the specifics of your case with your attorney.

 In a plea bargain, the defendant agrees to plead guilty to a lesser charge in exchange for having the more severe charge dropped.
-A plea bargain is a binding arrangement, which is usually undertaken when neither the prosecution nor the defense wants to risk taking the case to trial.
+A plea bargain is a binding arrangement usually undertaken when neither the prosecution nor the defense wants to risk taking the case to trial.

 Pleading Down a DWI in NY

 An experienced DWI attorney will understand the process of pleading down a DWI in NY.
-An attorney may attempt to have the charges against you dismissed before engaging in any process that could lead to a plea deal.
+An attorney may attempt to dismiss the charges against you before engaging in any process that could lead to a plea deal.

 It goes without saying that you should never accept a plea agreement if you are innocent of the DWI charge.
 But if you were intoxicated by alcohol, or impaired by drugs when you drove, you should consider talking to your attorney about your plea bargain options.